ccronheimer/NeuralNetwork/README.md

 Feed forward neural network using backpropagation in Java.
 This network is trained to detect parity bits in a set of 4 bit strings.

+#### Parity Bit
+``
+"A parity bit is an extra bit included in binary message to make total number of 1's either odd or even.
+For example, to check a binary sequence with even parity, the total number of ones can be counted.
+If the number of ones is not even, an error is likely to have occurred."
+``

 ### Parameters
 ```java
 //params to play around with